vsoul-km/p2t/README.md

 ## **v1.0.0.1**

-Added -d switch to add date to each ping output
+Added -d argument to add date to each ping output

 ## **v1.0.0.0**